 Many industry observers are speculating that the Christmas-weekend digital distribution of Sony’s controversial movie The Interview will build momentum toward the release of big-ticket movies on digital video-on-demand platforms at the same time as the film’s theatrical release.

 Sony on Dec.
-28 reported that the movie drew 2 million downloads and $15 million from digital sales on YouTube, Google Play, Xbox Video and Sony’s SeeTheInterview.com standalone site since its Dec.
-24 digital release.
-Sony said The Interview has already generated more revenue than any other studio digital release, but that statement requires an asterisk.
+28 reported that in the days following its Dec.
+24 digital release, The Interview drew 2 million downloads and $15 million from digital sales on YouTube, Google Play, Xbox Video and Sony’s SeeTheInterview.com standalone site.
+Sony said The Interview had already generated more revenue than any other studio digital release, but that statement requires an asterisk.

 First, the movie was distributed under unprecedented circumstances.
-The Seth Rogen-James Franco comedy, which portrays the assassination of North Korea’s leader Kim Jong-un by two TV personalities — and North Korea’s alleged digital hacking of Sony’s servers that superseded the release — created a phenomenon that is unlikely to be replicated again.
-The news coverage surrounding the film combined with a curiosity factor among consumers afforded The Interview with awareness and publicity that no other film is likely to receive.
+The Seth Rogen-James Franco comedy, which portrays the assassination of North Korea’s leader Kim Jongun by two TV personalities — and North Korea’s alleged digital hacking of Sony’s servers that superseded the release — created a phenomenon that is unlikely to be replicated again.
+The news coverage surrounding the film combined with a curiosity factor among consumers gave The Interview a level of consumer awareness and publicity that another film is unlikely to receive.

 Still, a $15 million take from digital distributors under any circumstance is nothing to sneeze at, especially since it didn’t include traditional cable video-on-demand revenue.
 In Demand and other VOD distributors did not strike a deal to pick up the film until Dec.
 31.

 Many independent film distributors are already offering movie titles on digital VOD at the same time as or before a film’s theatrical release.
 In August, Netflix will stream the much-anticipated sequel to 2000’s Crouching Tiger, Hidden Dragon, simultaneously with its release in IMAX theaters.